pedzisaki/Ingredients-in-Cosmetics/README.md

 ### Project Files
 You can find 4 different project files in this GitHub Repository.
-1. Final project Summary Document
+1. Summary Document
 2. Juptyter Notebook with the Exploratory Data Analysis, cleaning, Analysis and Visualization.
 It shows the step by step process used to answer the data science questions.
-3. Powerpoint Presentation
-4. The raw dataset in a ZIP file (large in size)
+3. The raw dataset in a ZIP file (large in size)
-5. Partially cleaned data set that was used in the analysis (cosmetics.csv)
+4. Partially cleaned data set that was used in the analysis (cosmetics.csv)